cbeck88/strict-variant/README.md

 **safe variant** therefore does not use overload resolution in its implementation.

-Instead, it uses a very simple iterative strategy.
+Instead, it uses a simple iterative strategy.

 - When the variant is constructed from a value, each type is checked one by one, to see if a *safe* conversion to that type is possible.
   If so, it is selected.
 If not, we check the next type.
 If no safe conversion is possible, then a compile-time error results.
   This means that usually, when you declare your variants you simply list your integral types in "increasing" order, and it does the right thing.

-- What conversions are safe?
+- What conversions are "safe"?
   I wrote a type trait that implements a strict notion of safety which was appropriate for the project in which I developed this.
 (See [1](include/safe_variant/conversion_rank.hpp), [2](include/safe_variant/safely_constructible.hpp)).
   - Conversions are not permitted between any two of the following classes: